pikulsky/lamptest/README.md

 * On Android 6 the app reports that barcode is not supported before it asks for permission to use camera
 * No "ЭРА" lamps in DB (check source)
 * Add sorting by lamp rating
+* After pressing hardware back from camera the view with loader is displayed